jtan381/miniURL/README.md

 ## Getting Started

+1. Get authentication to google sheet.
+(Using google sheet as database)
-1. Run an AWS EC2 instance (free tire is enough).
+2. Run an AWS EC2 instance (free tire is enough).
-2. Clone or download all files from folder, and run from Main.py.
+3. Clone or download all files from folder, and run from Main.py.

 ### Prerequisites